marcoms/btcwatch/README.md

 ### Build btcwatch ###

-You can either build a standard or debug build, and you have a choice of using either MtGox or BTC-E as a source.
+You can either build a standard or debug build, and you have a choice of using either MtGox or BTC-e as a source.
 An example non-debug build using MtGox's API:

 	$ CFLAGS="-DMT_GOX_API" make

-Macros that have particular effect in building btcwatch:
+You must specify one of the two mutually-exclusive APIs as a macro when building btcwatch:

 * `MT_GOX_API` - uses MtGox's API
 * `BTC_E_API` - uses BTC-E's API
-* `DEBUG` - makes btcwatch very verbose for debugging purposes

-Both the MT_GOX_API and BTC_E_API macros are incompatible with each other - you cannot use both.

 In addition, optimisation is left to the user.
 For a fairly optimised build, add `-march=native -O2` to your CFLAGS, and for debugging, use `-march=native -Og -g`.